Geography crossword puzzle. Geography crossword Difficult questions about Africa

 71. Matriarchy reigns in some African tribes.
 Women can maintain male harems.

 72. On August 27, 1897, the shortest war took place in Africa, which lasted 38 minutes.
-The Zanzibar government declared war on England, but was swiftly defeated.
+The Zanzibar government declared war on England, but was quickly defeated.

-73. Graça Machel is the only African woman to have been "First Lady" twice.
-The first time she was the wife of the President of Mozambique, and the second time - the wife of South African President Nelson Mandela.
+73. Graça Machel is the only African woman to be “First Lady” twice.
+The first time she was the wife of the President of Mozambique, and the second time the wife of the President of South Africa, Nelson Mandela.

-74. The official name of Libya is the longest country name in the world.
+74. Official name Libya is the world's longest country name.

-75. African Lake Tanganyika is the longest lake in the world, its length is 1435 meters.
+75. African Lake Tanganyika is the most long lake in the world, its length is 1435 meters.

-77. The sports brand Reebok chose its name in honor of a small but very fast African antelope.
+77. The sports brand Reebok chose its name in honor of the small but very fast African antelope.

-78. Baobab trunk, can reach 25 meters in volume.
+78. The trunk of the Baobab tree can reach 25 meters in volume.

-79. Inside the baobab trunk is hollow, so some Africans arrange houses inside the tree.
-Entrepreneurial residents open restaurants inside the tree.
-In Zimbabwe, a railway station was opened in the trunk, and a prison in Botswana.
+79. The inside of the baobab tree is hollow, so some Africans build houses inside the tree.
+Enterprising residents open restaurants inside the tree.
+In Zimbabwe, a train station was opened in the trunk, and in Botswana, a prison.

-82. The African tribe Mursi is considered the most aggressive tribe.
+82. African tribe The Mursi are considered the most aggressive tribe.
 Any conflicts are resolved by force and weapons.

 83. The largest diamond in the world was found in South Africa.